Ken Harris: Life and career

 Ken Harris was born in Tulare County, California.
 He finished his education at an unknown college in Stockton, New Jersey.
-Harris started as a race car builder and driver with his brother, who had a garage.
-Harris and his brother had to spend $4,000 ($ in 2022 dollars) on a race track.
-He raced at Ascot three times in 1926.
-One time he went 113 miles.
-Around the time he was a racer, he started being an assistant service vice manager and selling cars at a Pontiac agency before the agency eventually closed down.
 His first job as an artist was for Sid Ziff, where he sold some cartoons to him here and there.
 Then he worked for the Los Angeles Herald Examiner, from 1927 to around 1930, when he joined the ill-fated Romer Grey studio, owned by the son of successful Western author Zane Grey.
 Following the completion of at least two cartoons, the Grey studio, failing to find a distributor, closed in 1931.

-Harris finally ended up at Leon Schlesinger Productions within the Friz Freleng unit, then producing the higher-budgeted Merrie Melodies shorts.
+Harris joined Leon Schlesinger Productions within the Friz Freleng unit, then producing the higher-budgeted Merrie Melodies shorts.
 Upon Freleng's departure at the end of 1937, Harris was relocated into the Frank Tashlin unit.
 Several months later, Tashlin himself left and the unit was taken over by Chuck Jones, beginning an association between Jones and Harris that lasted until 1962, the longest time an animator spent with a director at the studio.
 Harris briefly animated for the UPA short The Brotherhood of Man.
 A highly-productive animator capable of completing large volumes of footage with relative ease, Harris, having finished his daily footage quotas ahead of schedule, would sometimes go play tennis and buy a new car during the workday, according to Jerry Beck and assistant animator Corny Cole.
 Jones described him as "a virtuoso.
 Ken Harris did it all."
 Dan Backslide, one of the characters from the Jones short The Dover Boys, was a caricature of Harris.